Sophia-AP/parentsquare_sms_api/README.md

 You can create and send messages in the browser by hitting http://localhost:3000/text_messages/new

 Alternatively, you can POST messages to the JSON API directly at http://localhost:3000/text_messages/create.json

+## Engaging with the API

+You can interact with the application by POST-ing directly to http://localhost:3000/text_messages or  https://parentsquare-sms-api.herokuapp.com/text_messages

+or

+through a web browser by hitting http://localhost:3000/ or https://parentsquare-sms-api.herokuapp.com/ where you will see all text messages that have been sent.

+If you'd like to send a new message, simply click the "New SMS" link and submit the form.
+The API response is in JSON format.
+To view the status of the webhook response, go back to the index page.